 What is the Diameter of a Golf Ball?

 Golf ball size and shape is controlled to ensure that each ball plays similarly.
-The United States Golf Association, USGA, mandates that regulation golf balls be spherical in shape and no more than 1.68-inches or 42.7mm.
+The United States Golf Association, USGA, mandates that regulation balls be spherical in shape and no more than 1.68-inches or 42.7mm.

 What Do the Dimples on a Golf Ball Do?

-How Many Dimples are on a Golf Ball?
+How Many Dimples Does a Golf Ball have?

 Golf Ball Core

 The internal structure of each golf ball model varies.
-Each golf ball is made using a core that is wrapped inside additional layers.
-This core is made of high-speed rubber and synthetic resins and is responsible for most of the golf ball’s distance properties.
+Each ball is made using a core that is wrapped inside additional layers.
+This core is made of high-speed rubber and synthetic resins and is responsible for most of the ball’s distance properties.

 Golf Ball Cover

-One-Piece Golf Balls
+One-Piece Golf Ball

-Two-Piece Golf Balls
+Two-Piece Golf Ball

-Three-Piece Golf Balls
+Three-Piece Golf Ball

 Four-Piece Golf Balls